boldflight/BibleConverter/test_EPUB/output/josh.md

 [13] The Israelites sent Phinehas son of Eleazar, the priest, to the land of Gilead to the Reubenites, the Gadites, and the half-tribe of Manasseh.
 [14] He was accompanied by ten leaders, one from each of the Israelite tribes, each one a family leader among the Israelite clans.
 [15] They went to the land of Gilead to the Reubenites, the Gadites, and the half-tribe of Manasseh, and said to them:
-[16] “The entire community of the Lord says, ‘Why have you disobeyed the God of Israel by turning back today from following the Lord?
-You built an altar for yourselves and have rebelled today against the Lord.
+[16] “The entire community of the **Lord** says, ‘Why have you disobeyed the God of Israel by turning back today from following the **Lord**?
+You built an altar for yourselves and have rebelled today against the **Lord**.
 [17] The sin we committed at Peor was bad enough.
-To this very day we have not purified ourselves; it even brought a plague on the community of the Lord.
+To this very day we have not purified ourselves; it even brought a plague on the community of the **Lord**.
-[18] Now today you dare to turn back from following the Lord!
-You are rebelling today against the Lord; tomorrow he may break out in anger against the entire community of Israel.
+[18] Now today you dare to turn back from following the **Lord**!
+You are rebelling today against the **Lord**; tomorrow he may break out in anger against the entire community of Israel.
-[19] But if your own land is impure, cross over to the Lord’s own land, where the Lord himself lives, and settle down among us.
-But don’t rebel against the Lord or us by building for yourselves an altar other than the altar of the Lord our God.
+[19] But if your own land is impure, cross over to the **Lord**’s own land, where the **Lord** himself lives, and settle down among us.
+But don’t rebel against the **Lord** or us by building for yourselves an altar other than the altar of the **Lord** our God.
 [20] When Achan son of Zerah disobeyed the command about the city’s riches, the entire Israelite community was judged, though only one man had sinned.
 He most certainly died for his sin!’”
 [21] The Reubenites, the Gadites, and the half-tribe of Manasseh answered the leaders of the Israelite clans:
-[22] “El, God, the Lord!
-El, God, the Lord!
+[22] “El, God, the **Lord**!
+El, God, the **Lord**!
 He knows the truth!
 Israel must also know!
-If we have rebelled or disobeyed the Lord, don’t spare us today!
+If we have rebelled or disobeyed the **Lord**, don’t spare us today!
-[23] If we have built an altar for ourselves to turn back from following the Lord by making burnt sacrifices and grain offerings on it, or by offering tokens of peace on it, the Lord himself will punish us.
+[23] If we have built an altar for ourselves to turn back from following the **Lord** by making burnt sacrifices and grain offerings on it, or by offering tokens of peace on it, the **Lord** himself will punish us.
-[24] We swear we have done this because we were worried that in the future your descendants would say to our descendants, ‘What relationship do you have with the Lord God of Israel?
+[24] We swear we have done this because we were worried that in the future your descendants would say to our descendants, ‘What relationship do you have with the **Lord** God of Israel?
-[25] The Lord made the Jordan a boundary between us and you Reubenites and Gadites.
-You have no right to worship the Lord.’
-In this way your descendants might cause our descendants to stop obeying the Lord.
+[25] The **Lord** made the Jordan a boundary between us and you Reubenites and Gadites.
+You have no right to worship the **Lord**.’
+In this way your descendants might cause our descendants to stop obeying the **Lord**.
-[26] So we decided to build this altar, not for burnt offerings and sacrifices, [27] but as a reminder to us and you and our descendants who follow us, that we will honor the Lord in his very presence with burnt offerings, sacrifices, and tokens of peace.
-Then in the future your descendants will not be able to say to our descendants, ‘You have no right to worship the Lord.’
+[26] So we decided to build this altar, not for burnt offerings and sacrifices, [27] but as a reminder to us and you and our descendants who follow us, that we will honor the **Lord** in his very presence with burnt offerings, sacrifices, and tokens of peace.
+Then in the future your descendants will not be able to say to our descendants, ‘You have no right to worship the **Lord**.’
-[28] We said, ‘If in the future they say such a thing to us or to our descendants, we will reply, “See the model of the Lord’s altar that our ancestors made, not for burnt offerings or sacrifices, but as a reminder to us and you.”’
+[28] We said, ‘If in the future they say such a thing to us or to our descendants, we will reply, “See the model of the **Lord**’s altar that our ancestors made, not for burnt offerings or sacrifices, but as a reminder to us and you.”’
-[29] Far be it from us to rebel against the Lord by turning back today from following after the Lord by building an altar for burnt offerings, sacrifices, and tokens of peace aside from the altar of the Lord our God located in front of his dwelling place!”
+[29] Far be it from us to rebel against the **Lord** by turning back today from following after the **Lord** by building an altar for burnt offerings, sacrifices, and tokens of peace aside from the altar of the **Lord** our God located in front of his dwelling place!”
 [30] When Phinehas the priest and the community leaders and Israel’s clan leaders who accompanied him heard the defense of the Reubenites, the Gadites, and the Manassehites, they were satisfied.
-[31] Phinehas son of Eleazar, the priest, said to the Reubenites, the Gadites, and the Manassehites, “Today we know that the Lord is among us, because you have not disobeyed the Lord in this.
-Now you have rescued the Israelites from the Lord’s judgment.”
+[31] Phinehas son of Eleazar, the priest, said to the Reubenites, the Gadites, and the Manassehites, “Today we know that the **Lord** is among us, because you have not disobeyed the **Lord** in this.
+Now you have rescued the Israelites from the **Lord**’s judgment.”
 [32] Phinehas son of Eleazar, the priest, and the leaders left the Reubenites and Gadites in the land of Gilead and reported back to the Israelites in the land of Canaan.
 [33] The Israelites were satisfied with their report and gave thanks to God.
 They said nothing more about launching an attack to destroy the land in which the Reubenites and Gadites lived.
-[34] The Reubenites and Gadites named the altar, “Surely it is a Reminder to us that the Lord is God.”
+[34] The Reubenites and Gadites named the altar, “Surely it is a Reminder to us that the **Lord** is God.”

 ## Chapter 23

 ### Joshua Challenges Israel to be Faithful

-[1] A long time passed after the Lord made Israel secure from all their enemies, and Joshua was very old.
+[1] A long time passed after the **Lord** made Israel secure from all their enemies, and Joshua was very old.
 [2] So Joshua summoned all Israel, including the elders, rulers, judges, and leaders, and told them: “I am very old.
-[3] You saw everything the Lord your God did to all these nations on your behalf, for the Lord your God fights for you.
+[3] You saw everything the **Lord** your God did to all these nations on your behalf, for the **Lord** your God fights for you.
 [4] See, I have parceled out to your tribes these remaining nations, from the Jordan to the Mediterranean Sea in the west, including all the nations I defeated.
-[5] The Lord your God will drive them out from before you and remove them, so you can occupy their land as the Lord your God promised you.
+[5] The **Lord** your God will drive them out from before you and remove them, so you can occupy their land as the **Lord** your God promised you.
 [6] Be very strong!
 Carefully obey all that is written in the law scroll of Moses so you won’t swerve from it to the right or the left, [7] or associate with these nations that remain near you.
 You must not invoke or make solemn declarations by the names of their gods!
 You must not worship or bow down to them!
-[8] But you must be loyal to the Lord your God, as you have been to this very day.
+[8] But you must be loyal to the **Lord** your God, as you have been to this very day.
-[9] “The Lord drove out from before you great and mighty nations; no one has been able to resist you to this very day.
+[9] “The **Lord** drove out from before you great and mighty nations; no one has been able to resist you to this very day.
-[10] One of you makes a thousand run away, for the Lord your God fights for you, as he promised you he would.
+[10] One of you makes a thousand run away, for the **Lord** your God fights for you, as he promised you he would.
 [11] Watch yourselves carefully!
-Love the Lord your God!
+Love the **Lord** your God!
-[12] But if you ever turn away and make alliances with these nations that remain near you, and intermarry with them and establish friendly relations with them, [13] know for certain that the Lord your God will no longer drive out these nations from before you.
-They will trap and ensnare you; they will be a whip that tears your sides and thorns that blind your eyes until you disappear from this good land the Lord your God gave you.
+[12] But if you ever turn away and make alliances with these nations that remain near you, and intermarry with them and establish friendly relations with them, [13] know for certain that the **Lord** your God will no longer drive out these nations from before you.
+They will trap and ensnare you; they will be a whip that tears your sides and thorns that blind your eyes until you disappear from this good land the **Lord** your God gave you.
 [14] “Look, today I am about to die.
-You know with all your heart and being that not even one of all the faithful promises the Lord your God made to you is left unfulfilled; every one was realized—not one promise is unfulfilled!
+You know with all your heart and being that not even one of all the faithful promises the **Lord** your God made to you is left unfulfilled; every one was realized—not one promise is unfulfilled!
-[15] But in the same way every faithful promise the Lord your God made to you has been realized, it is just as certain that if you disobey, then the Lord will bring on you every judgment until he destroys you from this good land that the Lord your God gave you.
+[15] But in the same way every faithful promise the **Lord** your God made to you has been realized, it is just as certain that if you disobey, then the **Lord** will bring on you every judgment until he destroys you from this good land that the **Lord** your God gave you.
-[16] If you violate the covenantal laws of the Lord your God which he commanded you to keep, and follow, worship, and bow down to other gods, then the Lord will be very angry with you and you will disappear quickly from the good land that he gave to you.”
+[16] If you violate the covenantal laws of the **Lord** your God which he commanded you to keep, and follow, worship, and bow down to other gods, then the **Lord** will be very angry with you and you will disappear quickly from the good land that he gave to you.”

 ## Chapter 24